-As of December 31, 2023, our unconsolidated joint ventures had \$1.75 billion of outstanding indebtedness, of which our share was \$628,938,000.
-In May 2023, the joint venture that owns 60 Wall Street defaulted on the \$575,000,000 non-recourse mortgage loan securing the property.
-We and our joint venture partners are currently in discussions with the lenders to modify and extend this loan.
+As of December 31, 2024, our unconsolidated joint ventures had \$1.79 billion of outstanding indebtedness, of which our share was \$635,256,000.
+In August 2024, the joint venture that owns Market Center, in which we have a 67.0% ownership interest, ceased making debt service payments on the non-recourse mortgage loan due to insufficient property cash flows.
+In January 2025, the joint venture defaulted on the \$416,544,000 mortgage loan, as it was not repaid at maturity.
+The joint venture is currently working with the lenders to sell the property.
 We do not guarantee the indebtedness of our unconsolidated joint ventures other than providing customary environmental indemnities and guarantees of specified non-recourse carve outs relating to specified covenants and representations; however, we may elect to fund additional capital to a joint venture through equity contributions (generally on a basis proportionate to our ownership interests), advances or partner loans in order to enable the joint venture to repay this indebtedness upon maturity.

-On November 5, 2019, we received authorization from our board of directors to repurchase up to \$200,000,000 of our common stock, from time to time, in the open market or in privately negotiated transactions.
-As of December 31, 2022, we had repurchased a total of 24,183,768 common shares at a weighted average of \$7.65 per share or \$185,000,000 in the aggregate.
-As of December 31, 2023, we have \$15,000,000 available for future repurchases under the existing program.
-The amount and timing of future repurchases, if any, will depend on a number of factors, including, the price and availability of our shares, trading volume, general market conditions and available funding.
+We currently have \$15,000,000 of capacity under a \$200,000,000 stock repurchase program which was approved by our board of directors in November 2019, and allows us to repurchase shares of our common stock from time to time, in the open market or in privately negotiated transactions.
+We did not repurchase any shares in the year ended December 31, 2024.
+The amount and timing of repurchases, if any, will depend on a number of factors, including, the price and availability of our shares, trading volume, general market conditions and available funding.
 The stock repurchase program may be suspended or discontinued at any time.